openebs-archive/openebs-docs/docs/resize-single-disk-pool.md

 If this is done already, that's fine.

+Perform this step from the host machine on which disk has been resized.

-Now check `lsblk` output in corresponding node is showing the reflect size.
-General command for rescanning the SCSI bus on Linux is below.
+Now check `lsblk` output on corresponding node is showing the reflected size.
+General command for rescanning the SCSI bus on Linux is provided below.

 ```
 sudo su -